LLNL/Silo/docs/Chapter2-Section5.md

 `maxopts` | Initial maximum number of options expected in the optlist.
 If this maximum is exceeded, the library will silently re-allocate more space using the golden-rule.

 #### Returned value:
-DBMakeOptlist returns a pointer to an option list on success and NULL on failure.
+DBMakeOptlist returns a pointer to an option list on success and `NULL` on failure.

 #### Description:

-The DBMakeOptlist function allocates memory for an option list and initializes it.
+The `DBMakeOptlist` function allocates memory for an option list and initializes it.
-Use the function DBAddOption to populate the option list structure, and DBFreeOptlist to free it.
+Use the function `DBAddOption` to populate the option list structure, and `DBFreeOptlist` to free it.

-In releases of Silo prior to 4.
+In releases of Silo prior to `4`.
 10, if the caller accidentally added more options to an optlist than it was originally created for, an error would be generated.
-However, in version 4.
+However, in version `4`.
 10, the library will silently just re-allocate the optlist to accommodate more options.

 ### `DBAddOption()` - Add an option to an option list.